 The training workshop is aimed at developers, testers, quality managers, project managers and team leaders, whose focus is the model-based development of safety-critical embedded software using MATLAB®/Simulink® in combination with Embedded Coder® or dSPACE TargetLink®.

-Dr. Heiko Dörr: Heiko Dörr was appointed CEO of Model Engineering Solutions GmbH (MES) in January 2016, after years of experience as a managing partner.
+Dr. Heiko Dörr: Heiko Dörr was appointed CEO of Model Engineering Solutions GmbH (MES) in January 2016, after years experience as a managing partner.
 A trailblazer of model-based development from the very beginning, he strives to open new fields for its application.
 He ensures that the competences within the company are well aligned to drive quality in all areas in the right direction.

 Dr. Hartmut Pohlheim: Hartmut Pohlheim is the strong backbone of the MES technology development.
 He is CTO out of firm conviction and manages customer projects as well as the in-house software development team under tremendous time and quality pressure.
 Customers value his inexhaustible technical knowledge and his pragmatic, hands-on approach to challenging technology questions.
 Testers fear him for his zero tolerance policy when it comes to errors.